hpc-cofc/example-runs/00_MPI-examples/README.md

 # MPI Examples

-THese are simple parallel, hello-world examples using MPI in four different languages
+These are simple, parallel, hello-world examples using MPI in four different languages

 - Python
 - Fortran90
 - C
--C++
+- C++

+We are using OpenMPI3, but they code can be easily adapted for other flavors of MPI.